a2ankitrai/2KX7/DS/balanced_search_tree.md

 	}
 	```

 2. Node and parent are both red.
 Uncle of node is red - push blackness down from grandparent.
-(Or make the grandparent red.).
+(Or make the grandparent red).
 If the grandparent is root make it black again.

 3. Node and parent are both red.
 Node is left child, parent is left.
 Can fix extra redness with a single rotation (right).